Stacey Abrams wins Georgia 'Battle of the Staceys' in bid to become first black female governor in U.S.

 Evans, who is white, was raised by a teenage mother in the rural northwest corner of the state and had vowed to win over moderates in the general election.

-While Evans fit the mold of candidates that Democrats have historically nominated in the South, black women have been demanding more representation in the party, noting they have been its most loyal voters.
+While Evans fit the mold of candidates that Democrats have historically nominated in the South, black women have been demanding more representation in the party, arguing that they have been its most loyal voters.

 "Stacey Abrams won this election because she reached out and engaged communities of color, particularly black voters, on the issues that they care about," said Adrianne Shropshire, executive director of BlackPAC, which supported Abrams.
 "This historic victory is a model for candidates all across the country."